Periods: Important things to know

 When will I get my period?
 How am I going to manage it?
 What does it feel like?
 It’s common to have questions about your period.
 Here are some important things to know about periods, personal hygiene products and premenstrual syndrome (PMS).

-As the female body matures and develops, one of the biggest changes you may experience is getting your period (also known as menstruation).
+As the bodies of people assigned female at birth mature and develop, one of the biggest changes they may experience is getting their period (also known as menstruation).
 Essentially, a period is when blood and tissue leave the body from the vagina every month.
 Once you start getting periods (and even just before), your body is capable of becoming pregnant.

 How do periods work?

-Although there’s no way to tell when you’ll get your first period, it usually occurs during puberty — between the ages of 10 and 14 — and about two years after breasts begin to develop.
+Although there’s no way to tell when you’ll get your first period, it usually occurs during puberty and about two years after breasts begin to develop.
 However, your period may start earlier or later — everyone develops at their own pace.
 Usually, you’ll start to notice a clear or white discharge up to six months before your first period starts.
 Once you start getting periods, you can expect to have them until around age 50.

 Here’s how periods work: